Joseph Frank (writer)

 Joseph Frank (October 6, 1918 – February 27, 2013) was an American literary scholar and a leading expert on the life and work of Russian novelist Fyodor Dostoevsky.
 Frank's five-volume biography of Dostoevsky is frequently cited among the major literary biographies of the 20th century.
 David Foster Wallace called him the "definitive biographer of one of the best fiction writers ever."
+Gary Saul Morson wrote that Frank's five-volume biography "is far and away the best comprehensive account of a Russian writer".

 Biography

 Joseph Frank was born Joseph Nathaniel Glassman on the Lower East Side of Manhattan in 1918.
 His father died when he was young, and his mother remarried William Frank; the family then moved to Brooklyn.

 Frank attended classes at New York University in the 1930s and the University of Wisconsin–Madison in the early 1940s, but never earned a Bachelor's degree.
 Frank went to Paris on a Fulbright Scholarship in 1950, and in 1952 he was accepted by the Committee on Social Thought at the University of Chicago, where he eventually earned a Ph.D.
 In 1953, he married mathematician Marguerite Frank.

 He taught at the University of Minnesota and Rutgers, and was a professor of comparative literature at Princeton from 1966 to 1985.
 He finished his teaching career at Stanford.

 Frank died of pulmonary failure in 2013, survived by his wife and their two daughters.